ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/modules.md

 SC_MODULE_REGISTER(MyModule)
 // It initializes static object of `MyModule` class that can be
-// used to call methods for registering keynodes and agents.
+// used to call methods for registering agents.
-  ->Keynodes<MyKeynodes>()
-  // It registers keynodes and returns object of `MyModule`.
   ->Agent<MyAgent>();
   // It registers agent and returns object of `MyModule`.
   // `MyAgent` is derived from `ScActionAgent`.